-As businesses look to reopen following lockdown, the UK Government has published a set of guidance documents to assist a range of workplaces with advice on establishing safe operations.
-Dr Lisa Bushby considers the advice given to labs and similar environments.
+The UK Government has published a set of guidance documents to assist a range of workplaces to establish safe operations as they reopen following lockdown.
+Dr Lisa Bushby considers the latest official advice given to labs and similar environments.

 Before recommencing any experimental laboratory work, lab supervisors will need to review general health and safety control measures, eg equipment PAT dates, fume hood operation, ventilation issues, cooling units, vacuum systems.